Going Bankrupt in China

 55 Pages Posted: 21 Sep 2018 Last revised: 15 Feb 2022

 Date Written: September 28, 2020

-Using new case-level data we document a set of stylized facts on bankruptcy in China and study how the staggered introduction of specialized courts across Chinese cities affected insolvency resolution and the local economy.
+Using a new case-level dataset we document a set of stylized facts on bankruptcy in China and study how the staggered introduction of specialized courts across Chinese cities affected insolvency resolution and the local economy.
 For identification, we compare bankruptcy cases handled by specialized versus traditional civil courts within the same city and filed in the same year.
 We find that specialized courts decrease case duration by 36\% relative to traditional civil courts.
 We provide evidence consistent with court specialization increasing efficiency via selection of better trained judges and higher judicial independence from local politicians.
 We document that cities introducing specialized courts experience a relative reallocation of employment out of zombie firms-intensive sectors, as well as faster firm entry and a larger increase in average capital productivity.

 Keywords: Specialized Courts; Political influence; Court efficiency; Zombie firms.